Quick Facts: Earning an Ed.D. in Tennessee

 Instructional Leadership Licensing

-- Instructional Leadership License – Aspiring (ILL-A)
+- Instructional Leader License – Aspiring (ILL-A)

-- Instructional Leadership License – Beginning (ILL-B/ILL)
+- Instructional Leader – Beginning (ILL/ILL-B)

-- Instructional Leadership License – Professional (ILL-P)
+- Instructional Leader- Professional (ILL-P)

 Note: In the Licensure Forms section, TDOE provides guidance for out-of-state applicants who wish to attain an ILL license.

-Instructional Leadership License – Aspiring (ILL-A)
+Instructional Leader License – Aspiring (ILL-A)

 The ILL-A can be issued to individuals who are enrolled in a state-approved instructional leader preparation program.
 The license allows the individual to serve as an assistant principal while completing the program.
-The ILL-A is valid for five years and is non-renewable.
+The ILL-A is valid for three years and is non-renewable.
 To apply, you must:

 - Hold a bachelor’s degree